utilmeta/utype/docs/en/references/rule.md

-# Rule - constraint type
+# Rule - constrain type
 In utype, the role of Rule is to impose constraints on types, and we will explain its use in detail in this document.

 ## Built-in constraints